-Note: Part A. shows the mortality for all age groups during the first year of the pandemic for the laissezfaire equilibrium.
-Part B. shows the percentage of deaths averted during the first year under the optimal lockdown relative to the laissez-faire equilibrium.
-The different rows represent diseases with different levels of infectiousness (R_0), while the columns vary the case fatality rate (CFR).
+Note: Part A. shows the mortality for all age groups during the first year of the pandemic for the no-lockdown equilibrium.
+Part B. shows the percentage of deaths averted during the first year under the optimal lockdown relative to the no-lockdown equilibrium.
+The different rows represent diseases with different levels of infectiousness ( $R_0$ ), while the columns vary the case fatality rate (CFR).